 As I mentioned above, food plays a big part of the school which means a plan can be quite detailed.
 In general, it should cover; management of the allergen(s) and how to avoid them in the daily school routines & processes.
 Staff & classroom training would also be discussed.
 I always make sure that the teacher knows the symptoms to watch for and how to use the EpiPen too.

 Want to know more details about creating a School Allergy Plan?
-Find out where to start by getting your FREE School Solutions Lowdown HERE.
+Find out where to start with the school solutions lowdown.

 What about you?
 What is keeping you from creating a School Allergy Plan with your school?